mouse-reeve/kyranides/03_book_1.md

 you strew it on the virile Member, anointed with Honey, the Woman will be debilitated beyond measure.
-And if the Woman be so anointed, the Intenseness of the Act will be great: For it dries up Nature, and causes Conception, and makes barren women conceive.
-And it is prepared thus: of _Satyrion_ Seed ℥ij. and Seef of Pepper ℥j. _Alumen scissile_ ℥j. (_but according to another_ Book) ℥ij. _Stypleria rotunda, i.e._ common Allum ℥ij. _Aromate aridis_ ℥ij.
+And if the Woman be so anointed, the Intenseness of the Act will be
+great: For it dries up Nature, and causes
+Conception, and makes barren women conceive.
+And it is prepared thus: of _Satyrion_
+Seed ℥ij. and Seed of Pepper ℥j. _Alumen scissile_ ℥j. (_but according to another_ Book) ℥ij. _Stypleria rotunda, i.e._ common Allum ℥ij.
+_Aromate aridis_ ℥ij.
 Lay it up in a Vessel, and communicate it to no man.
-The Preparation, or Confection of _Aromate aridis_ is thus, _Costue_ ℥ij.
-Spikenard ℥β. (_in another Book_, ℥ij.) _Carpoblasamum_ ℥ iij. _Amomum_ ℥β. (in another place ℥v.) _Cloves_ ℥ij. _Cassia_ ℥ij. _Storax_ ℥v. _Opabalsamum_ ℥j.
-Roses exunglated ℥iiij.
+The Preparation, or
+Confection of _Aromate aridis_ is thus, _Costue_ ℥iij.
+Spikenard ℥β. (_in another Book_, ℥ij.) _Carpobalsamum_
+℥ij. _Amomum_ ℥β. (in another place ℥v.)
+_Cloves_ ℥ij. _Cassia_ ℥ij. _Storax_ ℥v. _Opobalsamum_ ℥j.
+Roses exungulated ℥iiij.
 Musk ℈β.
 Powder the dry things very finely, and sift them well.
-Then rub the _Storax_ a long time apart, and hten with the beaten Roses and Balsam, and all mixt together, make Trochises: Afterwards suffumigate them, and dry them in a ???, _thyinum_ of Tree-Moss and _Storax_, and Mastich (?), and Quails Claws, and _Costus_, which being dried, put them up in a Glass Vessel, and when you have occasion for Conception, powder to Trochises.
-And this is _Confectio aromatic sicia(?)_.
+Then rub the _Storax_ a long time apart, and then with the beaten Roses and Balsam, and all mixt together, make Trochises: Afterwards suffumigate them, and dry them in a
+{G}, _thyinum_ of Tree-Moss and _Storax_, and
+Mastich, and Quails Claws, and _Costus_, which being dried, put them up in a Glass Vessel, and when you have occasion for Conception, powder to Trochises.
+And this is _Confectio aromatis sicca (?)_.
 And the Bird Estrich has an _Echidirum_, which is called _suffivium aridum_, the inner Skin of the Gizzard: This powdered, and given in Drink secretly, _procures Love and Luxury_.
-And the Stone of the _Echinus_, i.e. of the Gizzard of an Estrich, with one Grain of _Satryion_, powdered and given in Meat or rink secretly, _procures great Intenseness to them especially, who are impotent in Coition._ And the stone it self, only hung about the Neck, _causes good Digestion, and Intenseness in Coition_.
+And the Stone of the _Echinus_, i.e. of the Gizzard of an Estrich, with one Grain of _Satryion_, powdered and given in Meat or
+Drink secretly, _procures great Intenseness to them especially, who are impotent in Coition._ And the stone it self, only hung about the Neck, _causes good Digestion, and Intenseness in Coition_.
 And the Stone of the right Temple of the Sea-Cow, carried about one, causes Intenseness, or Erection.
 And the left Stone does the contrary.
-And the Fat of the Fish causes great Delights, beaten up, or dissolved with Honey, and anointed on both Genitals.
-Engrave therefore upon a Saphire-stone an Estrich holding a Sea-Cow in its Mouth, and put underneath a grain of _Satyrium_ and a little of the Stone, which is in the _Echinus_ or Gizzard of the same Bird, and enclosing it, wear it, _against all indigestion and for Tension and Love.
+And the Fat of the Fish causes great
+Delights, beaten up, or dissolved with Honey, and anointed on both Genitals.
+Engrave therefore upon a Saphire-stone an Estrich holding a Sea-Cow in its Mouth, and put underneath a grain of _Satyrium_ and a little of the Stone, which is in the _Echinus_ or Gizzard of the same Bird, and enclosing it, wear it, _against all indigestion and for Tension and
+Love.
 For it is very good for those that desire to use much Coition, and for old Men.
 And it makes him that wears it, gracious._

 ## LETTER XIX. Τ.

-_Trifolium, Trefoil, a known Herb. {G}, the Peacock, a delectable and acceptable Bird, which all do know. {G}, a Turtle, a Sea-fish known to all, whose good and bad is known.
+_Trifolium, Trefoil, a known Herb. [Ταώς](https://lsj.translatum.gr/wiki/%CF%84%CE%B1%CF%8E%CF%82),
+the Peacock, a delectable and acceptable Bird, which all do know. [Τρυγών](https://lsj.translatum.gr/wiki/%CF%84%CF%81%CF%85%CE%B3%CF%8E%CE%BD), a Turtle, a Sea-fish known to all, whose good and bad is known.
 Taïtis, a Stone as beautiful as a Peacock, and like one._